t2age/RPS/vnc/README.md

 then: restart

-Start the VNC server on RockPI S:
+Start the VNC server on RockPI S (as normal user, rock):
 ```
 vncserver  -geometry  900x500
 ```